shaan-sridhara/Shaan_BlueStampPortfolio/index.md

 ```

 This code establishes a live video stream that captures real-time footage using the Raspberry Pi Camera and displays it through a web browser.
 By setting up a Flask server and using OpenCV to process each video frame, the stream can be accessed over a network, making it easy to monitor the camera feed remotely.
 This functionality is essential for testing and developing computer vision applications, as it provides a continuous and accessible view of what the camera is seeing.
 It also serves as the foundation for integrating more advanced features like object detection.

+### Next Steps

+My next steps involve implementing two major modifications to improve the functionality of the system.
+The first is adding a power-saving feature that allows the model to be turned on and off with the press of a button, which will help avoid unnecessary detections and conserve energy when not in use.
+The second modification integrates Gemini AI to automatically solve math problems by analyzing a picture taken with the camera.
+Once the problem is solved, the system will use text-to-speech to read the answer out loud, making it more interactive and useful in real-time scenarios.
+These enhancements will make the device smarter, more efficient, and easier to use.

 # First Milestone